CodeYourFuture/fundamentals-course/tips-for-success.md

 With simple programming challenges, it is easy to just repeatedly modify and re-run your program until it works, but you won't learn much unless you are *thinking* (and this playful approach doesn't work in industry with more complicated problems), so instead...

 * Always try to *predict* what your code will do before you run it.
 Write your prediction down, or tell your team mate - you can make it a game.
 After you run the program, if your guess was wrong, discuss why, FIND OUT why.

+## Tip: Don't be frustrated when a volunteer does not solve your problem for you

+The teachers have told them not to!
+Can you say why?